-A 35mm lens with a wide maximum aperture is one of the most useful and versatile optics a photographer can have in their bag, suitable for a huge range of applications, including weddings, astrophotography, portraits, and more.
-For Fuji shooters, there is the XF 23mm f/1.4 R LM WR lens, and this excellent video review takes a look at the sort of performance and image quality you can expect from it in real-world usage.
+35mm lens with wide maximum apertures are some of the most popular and versatile options available, offering the ability to tackle a huge variety of shooting scenarios and genres, including things like wedding photography, astrophotography, street work, and more.
+For Fujifilm users, there is the XF 23mm f/1.4 R LM WR, and this excellent video review takes a look at the lens and the sort of performance and image quality you can expect from it in usage.

 - One aspherical element for reduced distortion and increased sharpness

-- Super EBC coating for reduced flares and ghosting and deeper contrast
+- Super EBC coating for fewer flares and ghosting and deeper contrast

 - Rounded seven-blade diaphragm for smoother bokeh

-Altogether, the XF 23mm f/1.4 R LM WR looks like another impressive lens from Fujifilm.
+Altogether, the XF 23mm f/1.4 R LM WR looks like a flexible and useful lens for a wide range of needs and applications.
 Check out the video above for the full rundown.

 "Offering a full frame equivalent focal length of 25mm..."

 I have the older XF 23mm f/1.4 R and absolutely love it.
 How does the image quality compare against this new model?
 Other than faster focus and weather sealing, is the image quality significantly higher?
 On my X-T5 the older model has a pretty decent boost in both image quality and focus speed then with used with my X-T1 through X-T4

 For me they are like two completely different lenses.
 Of all the new lenses by Fuji the 23 1.4. is the sharpest by far, comparable to the 80mm.
 It's a lens best suited to detail shots and I shoot it always with negative sharpness.
 The close focussing capabilities are a big deal for me - a frustration with the old lens.
 The magnification of 1:4 is the same as for the 16mm 1.4.